JamesByers/ESP8266_Alexa_to_IR/README.md

 This repository assumes you know how to use the Arduino IDE and program an Arduino.
 I used a [NodeMCU 1.0 ESP8266 development board](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES) for this project.
 However this code can be used with other ESP8266 boards such as the [Adafruit HUZZAH ESP8266 Breakout](https://www.adafruit.com/product/2471) or [SparkFun ESP8266 Thing](https://www.sparkfun.com/products/13231).

-##### The implementation described here controls a radiant heater which comes with an IR remote.
+##### The project described here controls a radiant heater which comes with an IR remote.
 This repository contains two code sections
 1. [alexa_ir_controller](/alexa_ir_controller) (transmitter) - Circuit and code to use an ESP8266 to recieve Alexa commands and then issue the corresponding IR commands through an IR LED
 2. [ir_receiver](/ir_receiver) - Code to detect the IR command signals sent from an IR remote using a IR reciever part